jsenv/jsenv-uneval/readme.md

 jsenv/jsenv-uneval github repository publishes `@jsenv/uneval` package on github and npm package registries.

-`@jsenv/uneval` is a function turning a JavaScript value into a string that can be evaluated.
+`@jsenv/uneval` turns a JavaScript value into a string that can be evaluated.
 It exists to overcome `JSON.stringify` limitations but prefer `JSON.stringify` over `uneval` when you can.<br />

 ## JSON.stringify limits